hading/graph-medusa-toy/README.md

 See the individual rake tasks for more information about what each is supposed to illustrate.

-A rake task create_whole_database will run all of the above in order.
+A rake task create_whole_database will run all of the above in order (or at least the ones that are currently implemented).

 As you go along you can use the neo4j-shell or the web console at http://localhost:7474 to play with things, run Cypher queries, etc.